 You are here

-Both Bentley undergraduate and graduate accounting students are offering free tax return preparation for residents of Waltham, Massachusetts, and surrounding communities through April 11, with the exception of Spring Break, March 9 – 17.
+As part of the IRS-sponsored Volunteer Income Tax Assistance (VITA) program, Bentley University students are offering free tax return preparation for residents of Waltham, Mass., and surrounding communities through April 10, with the exception of Spring Break, March 8 to 16.